FAITHWEAR MINISTRY SCROLL— February 14, 2026

 Mary stands as a witness that God’s calling is not bound by gender, expectation, or tradition.
 She is the proof that obedience births the purposes of God into the earth.
 She is the reminder that God often chooses the humble, the hidden, and the misunderstood to carry His greatest works.
 And she is the assurance that when God overshadows a life, no human opinion can undo what He has ordained.

-To every young woman carrying life within her — whether you planned it or not, whether you feel ready or not — may the Lord strengthen your heart.
-Like Mary, may you know that God has not abandoned you, nor has He left you to walk this path alone.
-May His mercy clothe you, His presence overshadow you, and His Spirit remind you that the life within you is not a burden but a testimony that God still writes stories through willing vessels.
-May you stand in faith, trusting that the God who called Mary will also provide for you — provision, protection, and people who will walk beside you.
+To every young woman carrying life within her — whether this child was planned or unexpected, whether you feel ready or overwhelmed — may the Lord strengthen your heart.
+Like Mary, may you know deep within your spirit that God has not abandoned you.
+He has not left you to walk this path alone.
+May you trust the God who sees you, strengthens you, and walks with you in every season.
+May His mercy clothe you, His presence overshadow you, and His Spirit remind you that the life within you is not a mistake, not a burden, but a testimony that God still writes stories through willing vessels.
+Even if you are raising this child without a partner, may you trust that the God who provided for Mary will also provide for you — maybe not through a Joseph, but through His own faithfulness, His own provision, His own unexpected help.
 May courage rise in you, and may fear lose its voice.

 And to every young man who feels the weight of responsibility pressing against the obstacles of life — may the Lord give you the heart of Joseph.
 May you hear God’s voice above the noise of culture, fear, or confusion.
 May you stand with honor, integrity, and quiet strength.
 May you choose righteousness even when it costs you, and may you embrace the calling to protect, to cover, and to lead with humility.
-May the Lord meet you in your dreams, in your decisions, and in your doubts, giving you clarity to walk in obedience and courage to stand in love.
-May the God who overshadowed Mary and guided Joseph guide you both.
-May He teach you to walk in unity, in faith, and in steadfast hope.
+If you are raising a child alone, may the Lord meet you in your decisions, in your doubts, and in your daily sacrifices.
+May He give you clarity to walk in obedience, courage to stand in love, and strength to build what you never saw modeled.
+The God who guided Joseph will guide you too.
+May the God who overshadowed Mary and steadied Joseph steady you.
+May He teach you to walk in unity with His Spirit, in faith that does not break, and in hope that does not fade.
 May His grace rest upon your identity, your calling, and your future.
 May you stand firm in the face of opposition, knowing that God goes before you.
 And may you walk in the peace that comes from trusting the One who never abandons His children.